US government appoints new ambassador to Brazil

-The United States government appointed a new ambassador to occupy the diplomatic post in Brazil.
+The United States Government has appointed a new ambassador to occupy the diplomatic post in Brazil.
 Elizabeth Frawley Bagley will head the US embassy in Brasilia and lead diplomatic relations between the two countries.

 For the confirmation of the post, the nomination must be analyzed and confirmed by the US Senate.
 The embassy did not say when the vote should take place.
 The Democratic party currently has 48 seats in the Senate, against 50 for the Republican Party.
 However, the two independent senators in the house also support Joe Biden, and the president of the house – who has the power to break a tie in close votes – is Vice President Kamala Harris, which guarantees, in practice, a majority for the current government.
 There will be elections for the US Senate in November – the so-called elections mid-term.